Discipline & School Policies

 DISCIPLINARY NOTICE

-Rooted in Goal V, we approach progressive discipline with a Growth Mindset.
+Rooted in Sacred Heart Goals I, IV and V, we approach progressive discipline with a Growth Mindset.
 We as educators understand that students will have errors in judgment as they grow - this is a natural part of the maturation process.
 Therefore, we strive to give the boys the understanding necessary to make wise decisions.
 Learning and moving on from mistakes is as vital as cataloging successes.
 If students do not meet the expectations required for a safe and inviting learning environment, they will be given opportunities to discuss, correct, and reflect on their choices.

 Regis Lower School teachers actively develop caring and supportive relationships with their students by clearly expressing expectations, presenting students with equal opportunities to participate in class discussions, and communicating their confidence in each student’s ability to achieve academic and social success.